Just a Day

-"Just a Day" is a song by Feeder, released as the band's final single of 2001, notable for being their last with drummer Jon Lee.
+"Just a Day" is a song by Welsh rock band Feeder, released as the band's final single of 2001, notable for being their last with drummer Jon Lee.
 It was first released on the "Seven Days in the Sun" single as a B-side.
 Despite having already appeared in the top 20 earlier in the year as a B-side, the single A-side release stayed in the UK top 20 for four weeks, peaking at number 12.
 It also peaked at number 47 in Ireland.
 It instantly became a regular to end the band's live sets, but has been occasionally rested from this position for a cover of "Breed" by Nirvana, while never used as one of the "Feeder covers" at Renegades gigs.
-"Just a Day" has sold over 100,000 downloads and physical copies combined, with an additional 100,000 sales-equivalent streams bringing this up to 200,000 domestic consumption figures, enabling it to be certified Silver in the process.
+As of November 2023, "Just a Day" has total consumption figures of 400,000, allowing it to be certified Gold.

 Feeder's performance of "Just a Day" on CD:UK in December 2001 was Feeder's last with Jon Lee.
 After filming for the performance wrapped, Lee left the studio premises on the back of a moped to travel to an airport, as he would spend Christmas and indeed his final days at his Miami home.
 This would be the last time frontman Grant Nicholas would see Lee.
-The week Jon Lee died, the band were due to appear on Top of the Pops performing "Can't Stand Losing You", a cover of the Police which appears on CD1 of this EP.
+The week Lee died, the band were due to appear on Top of the Pops performing "Can't Stand Losing You", a cover of the Police which appears on CD1 of this EP.
 Their place was taken by Ash performing "There's a Star".
 Before the release of the single, Feeder had already appeared on Later... with Jools Holland for the first time.
 This would be the last time Jon would perform with the band in a live setting as CD:UK was not fully live, they ended the show with the aforementioned "Can't Stand Losing You".